mohitjain/mohitjain/_posts/2012-11-25-configure-time-zones-for-your-debian-based-server.md

 layout: post
 comments: true
 permalink: /2012/11/configure-time-zones-for-your-debian-based-server/
 categories:  Server
 ---

-Rails always stores your dates in UTC in the database (unless you change a different setting).
-You can configure time zones for your debian based server just by running this command:
+Rails always store your dates in UTC in the database (unless you change a different setting).
+You can configure time zones for your Debian based server just by running this command:

 {% highlight ruby %}